munificent/craftinginterpreters/book/types-of-values.md

 For each value type, we have a separate case that handles comparing the value itself.
 Given how similar the cases are, you might wonder why we can't simply `memcmp()` the two Value structs and be done with it.
-The problem is that because of padding and different-sized union fields, a value contains unused bits.
+The problem is that because of padding and different-sized union fields, a Value contains unused bits.
 C gives no guarantee about what is in those, so it's possible that two equal Values actually differ in memory that isn't used.